starlake-ai/starlake/docs/docs/userguide/load.md

 script|Allows you to add a new field computed from a UDF or a Spark SQL built-in standard function

+Once the schema is validated, transformation at load time is done in the following order:
+- Scripted attributes are added and the script executed
+- privacy function is applied to existing attributes
+- attributes to ignore are removed
+- attributes are renamed

 ### Privacy Strategy

 Default valid values are NONE, HIDE, MD5, SHA1, SHA256, SHA512, AES(not implemented).